Vaibhav-81124/HiScript/README.md

 # and place it at: results/phase1/stage1_cleaned_sorfs.csv
 ```
 or
-If you wish to run phase 1, avoid downloading precomputed and download cDNA from the link below
+If you wish to run phase 1, download cDNA from the link below

 **cDNA FASTA (Phase 1 only):**
 ```bash